mazerte/generator-footguard/README.md

 ## Installation.

-Install Yeoman first.
+Install Yeoman, Grunt and Bower first.
 Then type:

     mkdir /path-to-dir/ && cd $_
     yo school-report

 Paste your HTML code in `templates/app.html`.

+Then, run

+    grunt server

 ## What's in?